DimejiAre/site-logistics-api/README.md

 The full documentation and hosted version of the project can be found [here](https://site-logistics-api.onrender.com/api).

-Please note that it may take up to a minute for the application to cold start.”
+Please note that it may take up to a minute for the application to cold start.